-Sales outside the U.S. comprised 29% of our total revenue in 2018.
+Sales outside the U.S. comprised 27% of our total revenue in 2019.
 As a result, our business is subject to various risks associated with doing business internationally.
 In addition, many of our employees, suppliers, job functions and facilities are located outside the U.S. Accordingly, our future results could be harmed by a variety of factors including:

-- changes in specific country or region political, economic or other conditions; - trade protection measures;

-data privacy and consumer protection
+- · changes in specific country or region political, economic or other conditions; - · trade protection measures; - data privacy and consumer protection laws and regulations; - · difficulty in staffing and managing widespread operations; - · differing labor, intellectual property protection and technology standards and regulations;

-regulations:

-difficulty in staffing and managing widespread

-operations:

-differing labor, intellectual property protection and technology standards and regulations;

-- business licensing requirements or other requirements relating to making foreign direct investments, which could increase our cost of doing business in certain jurisdictions, prevent us from entering certain markets, increase our operating costs or lead to penalties or restrictions; - difficulties associated with repatriating cash generated or held abroad in a tax-efficient manner: - implementation of exchange controls:

-- geopolitical instability, including terrorism and war; - foreign currency changes:

-- increased travel, infrastructure, legal and compliance costs of multiple international - foreign laws and regulatory requirements;

-terrorist activity, natural disasters and other catastrophic

-restrictions on the import and export of
+- business licensing requirements or other requirements relating to making foreign direct investments, which could increase our cost of doing business in certain jurisdictions, prevent us from entering certain markets, increase our operating costs or lead to penalties or restrictions; - difficulties associated with repatriating cash generated or held abroad in a tax-efficient manner; - · implementation of exchange controls; - · geopolitical instability, including terrorism and war; - · foreign currency changes; - increased travel, infrastructure, legal and compliance costs of multiple international locations; - · foreign laws and regulatory requirements; - · terrorist activity, natural disasters, pandemics and other catastrophic events; - · restrictions on the import and export of technologies; - difficulties in enforcing contracts and collecting accounts receivable; - longer payment cycles; - failure to meet quality standards for outsourced work; - unfavorable tax rules: - · the presence and acceptance of varying level of business corruption in international markets; and - varying business practices in foreign countries.

-technologies;

-difficulties in enforcing contracts and collecting accounts

-receivable: